 2. Flight Path Learning Center and Museum

 This museum is located in the Imperial Terminal on the south side of the airport (6661 West Imperial Highway, Los Angeles).
-Learn about aviation history and the development of LAX, see various aircraft models and stroll through the William A. Schoneberger Research Library, with its collection of aviation books, technical manuals, and other interesting publications.
+Learn about aviation history and the development of the Los Angeles International Airport, see various aircraft models and stroll through the William A. Schoneberger Research Library, with its collection of aviation books, technical manuals, and other interesting publications.
 Admission and parking is free and the museum is open Tuesday to Saturday from 10 a.m. to 3 p.m.
 (Website)

 3. Plane Spotting